wolfgangasdf/iqp-book/b-evidence-for-qm.md

 Nowadays we have access to arrayed cameras which have a noise level low enough to observe the absorption of single photons.
 This allows us to repeat known wave-optical experiments but see photons arriving one by one, if the light source is weak enough.
 Let's look at a classical interference experiment, the double-slit experiment.
 Here, a coherent laser source impinges on two narrow slits and far away an interference pattern can be observed:

-We show in an exercise how this pattern can be calculated – for now it is enough to realize that the Huygens elementary waves emerging from the two slits have a path length difference that is proportional to $x$ and as a function of $x$, interference changes between destructive and constructive, therefore the wavy pattern visible on the right appears with intensity $I=E^2=\sin^2(c x)$ where $c$ depends on the parameters of the experiment.
+We show in an exercise how this pattern can be calculated – for now it is enough to realize that the Huygens elementary waves emerging from the two slits have a path length difference that is proportional to $x$ and, as a function of $x$, interference changes between destructive and constructive, therefore the wavy pattern visible on the right appears!

 Note that this is a wave-optical interference experiment and works in principle equally well for water waves.